siamshaeed/php_mysql_crud/README.md

 <p>We'll later include this config file in other pages using the PHP require_once() function.</p>
 <pre>
 <?php
- //Database credentials.
-Assuming you are running MySQL
- //server with default setting (user 'root' with no password) define('DB_SERVER', 'localhost');
+define('DB_SERVER', 'localhost');
 define('DB_USERNAME', 'root');
 define('DB_PASSWORD', '');